-There were important uncertainties and controversies relevant to generating model outcomes.
+There were important uncertainties relevant to generating model outcomes.
 Given that evidence was abstracted from single-arm studies, there were challenges when selecting the most appropriate comparator.
-In order to calculate incremental costs, risks, and benefits, we compared each therapy to a contemporaneous population of RRMM patients within the MAMMOTH observational study, i.e., a triple-class refractory cohort treated with three or more prior lines of therapy as a comparator to CAR-T therapies and a weighted average cohort treated with three and four or more lines of therapy as a comparator to belantamab.
-While we were unable to perform an indirect treatment comparison given absence of a common comparator and/or access to patient-level data, we estimated differences in outcomes such as median PFS and OS from recently published or presented indirect-treatment comparison evidence.45 Advantages of using the MAMMOTH population as a comparator include a generalizable population in metropolitan areas, with academic medical centers treating patients with currently-recommended regimens.
+In order to calculate incremental costs, risks, and benefits, we compared each therapy to a contemporaneous population of RRMM patients within the MAMMOTH observational study, i.e., a triple-/quad-refractory cohort as a comparator to CAR-T therapies and a weighted average cohort of triple-, quad-, and penta-refractory treated patients as a comparator to belantamab.
+Advantages of using the MAMMOTH population as a comparator include generalizability to the academic medical center setting and use of currently-recommended regimens; these settings are likely to be the same ones that will provide CAR-T and belantamab therapy.
 This allowed us to include not only survival evidence but also the mix of therapies used to estimate a monthly cost for each comparator.
-However, given that the treatment landscape changes dramatically over short time periods in RRMM, and the lack of an indirect treatment comparison against each therapy, caution should be used when interpreting cost-effectiveness estimates.
-A further complication in identifying a relevant comparator to belantamab was the mix of patients exposed to three or more lines of therapy and four or more lines of therapy.
+However, given that the treatment landscape changes dramatically over short time periods in RRMM, and the lack of a quantitative indirect treatment comparison to inform these analyses, caution should be used when interpreting cost-effectiveness estimates.
+A further complication in identifying a relevant comparator to belantamab was the mix of patients exposed to three or more lines of therapy and four or more lines of therapy, respectively.
 To address this limitation, we assumed a population mix from MAMMOTH to estimate weighted average outcomes and costs.
-Moreover, comparison across therapies were not estimated given differences in populations from each single-arm study.
-Other differences across populations indicate that any naïve comparison across interventions should not be made.
+Moreover, comparisons across the interventions of interest were not feasible given differences in populations from each single-arm study.

-We acknowledge the challenge of interpreting incremental cost-effectiveness ratios for recently approved or pre-approval therapies when they are compared to existing high-cost comparators.
+We acknowledge the challenge of interpreting incremental cost-effectiveness ratios for recently approved or investigational therapies when they are compared to existing high-cost comparators.
 Model outcomes were sensitive to the price of comparators as well as future health care costs for survivors.
 In sensitivity analyses, we varied the price of the market basket by the minimum and maximum estimated combination regimen in the market basket (which varied from approximately \$17,000 to \$37,000 per cycle of therapy).
 Therefore, interpretation of the cost-effectiveness of each therapy should include review of the one-way sensitivity analyses.
-In general, we found lower comparator prices led to less favorable cost-effectiveness estimates for the interventions.
+Not surprisingly, we generally found that lower comparator prices led to less favorable cost-effectiveness estimates for the interventions.

-The relationship between PFS and OS for each therapy was fairly consistent with prior meta-analysis evidence that suggests for every one month in PFS, patients gain approximately two to three months of OS.
-However, one exception to these estimates was the population in the key belantamab trial.
-The single arm study suggested that relationship was closer to a five month gain in OS for every one month gain in PFS.
-To address this limitation and the uncertainty around these estimates, we adjusted the relationship between PFS and OS for the belantamab arm to be consistent with recent meta-analysis evidence.47 When adjusting the PFS and OS relationship to a three month gain in OS for every one month gain in PFS, the cost per QALY estimates exceeded \$200,000 per QALY.
-This suggests that as new evidence emerges, cost-effectiveness findings should be updated.
+The relationship between PFS and OS for each therapy was fairly consistent with prior meta-analysis evidence that suggests for every one month in PFS, patients gain approximately 2.5-3 months of OS.^{36,37} However, we observed a different pattern in the DREAMM-2 belantamab trial.
+The single arm study suggested that relationship was closer to a 5-month gain in OS for every 1-month gain in PFS.
+The resulting model was quite sensitive; small changes in this relationship as well as other key parameters resulted in relatively large swings in our cost-effectiveness estimates.
+To address this limitation and the uncertainty around these estimates, we adjusted the relationship between PFS and OS for the belantamab arm to be consistent with the most recent meta-analysis evidence in a scenario analysis.36 In this scenario, belantamab was dominated (i.e., more costly, less effectiveness findings should be updated.